fernandorego/feup-comp/README.md

 The `JmmBackend` class is responsible for handling the full translation of a `.ollir` file into a `.j` file.
 It starts by the class and super directives, defaulting to `Object` as a super class if none is given.
 The fields are also translated by this class.

-> If no access modifier is provided, `JmmBacked` will default a class field to private, in order to maximize security.
+> If no access modifier is provided, `JmmBackend` will default a class field to private, in order to maximize security.

 The `MethodDefinitionGenerator` class takes a `Method` object and translates it into a `jasmin` method definition.
 It is responsible for generating the method header, which includes its descriptor, and for calculating the `.limit stack` and `.limit locals` values (the latter with help from the `Instruction Translator` class).